Are you being sold a RILA Annuity?

 (CDs) (structured investments) Buffered ETFs Mutual funds

-MYGAS are least risky; about as risky as CDs.
-Both are principle protected and have fixed rates of growth.
+MYGAS are the least risky, about as risky as CDs.
+Both are principle-protected and have fixed growth rates.

 Next, RILAs can be compared to buffered ETFs.
-Floors are more on the conservative side, and buffers more aggressive.
-You can find all the same options for buffers and floors with buffered ETFs as well.
+Floors are more conservative, and buffers are more aggressive.
+However, buffered ETFs also offer the same options for buffers and floors.

 Finally, VAs might be compared to mutual funds.
 With both, you have the usual market risk.